David Stephenson (poet)

-David Stephenson is an American poet and engineer.
+David Alan Stephenson, born February 1, 1959, is an American poet and engineer.

 He graduated from the Massachusetts Institute of Technology and from the University of Wisconsin with degrees in engineering.

-His work has appeared in California Quarterly, Edge City Review, The Formalist, Hellas, The Lyric, Pivot, and Slant.
-His semenal work, Rhythm and Blues won the Richard Wilbur Award in 2007; this compelling work focused on post-industrial Americana, largely drawn from his Rust Belt upbringing.
+His poems have appeared in California Quarterly, Edge City Review, The Formalist, Hellas, The Lyric, Pivot, and Slant.
+His seminal work, Rhythm and Blues, won the Richard Wilbur Award in 2007; this compelling work focused on post-industrial Americana, largely drawn from his Rust Belt upbringing.

+His second collection, Wall of Sound, was published in 2022 Several of his poems have also appeared in formal poetry anthologies.
+He has edited Pulsebeat Poetry Journal, an on-line journal of poetry with a strong musical element, since 2021.